AdamWills/adamwills-hugo/site/content/resume.md

 #### 2008 - Current

-* Develop, host and maintain a number of websites for small businesses and non-profit organizations.
+* Develop, host and maintain a number of websites for small businesses and non-profit organizations
-* Create custom solutions for existing content management systems (such as WordPress) to address the specific needs of the business.
+* Create custom solutions for existing content management systems (such as WordPress) to address the specific needs of the business

 {{% featured title="Norfolk County" %}}